RL2DR1LLR1L1L2L1/encryption/README.md

 # encryption
 This program uses the "Ceaser-cipher" encryption.
-I don't recommend using it for anything other than educational purposes as it can encrypt only one line at a time and is buggy in general.
+I don't recommend using it for anything other than educational purposes as it can encrypt only one line in a file and it's just buggy in general.